Already a member? Click to sign in.

 There is a fine line between maximizing revenues and being on the 20 largest creditors list.
 The key to successfully walk this line is having the ability to not only recognize, but also react to the warning signs of troubled companies.
 This 60-minute session will provide manufacturers and distributors with risk assessment tools to help identify the warning signs of troubled retailers, and take protective measures to minimize exposure.

 Who Should Attend:

-All Toy Association members and non-members are invited to attend; specifically recommended for those in product development, marketing, and sales.
+All toy manufacturers are invited to attend; the session is specifically recommended for those in credit, finance, and risk operations.